 The trainer guide is provided with the class notes and includes activities which need to be done after each section of the course.
 The guide acts as a recommendation only.
-After seeing the situation on the ground in each community, the experienced trainers may use their judgment to modify their delivery and assessment techniques to achieve better results.
+After seeing the situation on the ground in each community, the experienced trainers may use their judgment to modify and adapt their delivery and assessment techniques to match the ability of the participants to achieve the best results.

-The Trainer Guide provides detailed notes written in the form that can be directly delivered to the learners.
-However, the very detailed notes are intended to broaden the knowledge of the learner as well.
-You are not required to read each paragraph from the Trainer Guide, but you are expected to know the materials sufficiently to train others.
-Firstly, you must know what key concepts the learners need to learn.
+The Trainer Guide provides detailed notes written in the form that can be directly delivered to the participants.
+However, the very detailed notes are built to broaden the knowledge of the learner as well.
+You are not required to read out each and every paragraph from the Trainer Guide else this will take very long and make the learning very boring.
+Firstly, you must know what key concepts the participants need to learn.
 These are normally called learning outcomes.
-The learning outcomes are all listed at the start of the Trainer Guide, and you must ensure that at minimum, every learner achieves those 8 learning outcomes.
-You are required to take at least a week to go over the TG and go through the activities in the Learner Workbook.
-During the actual training you can refer to the Trainer Guide and explain it to the learners in your own words.
-If you are unsure of something always refer to the TG notes.
+The learning outcomes are all listed at the start of the Trainer Guide, and you must ensure that at minimum - every learner achieves those 8 learning outcomes.
+You are required to take at least a week to go over the TG and also go through the activities in the Learner Workbook.
+During the actual training you can refer to the Trainer Guide and explain to the participants in your own words.
+If you are unsure of something always refer back to the TG notes.
 Also note to take heed of the time recommended for each session and activity.